-'When Israel said, 'we will hear and we will do', 60,000 ministering angels came down and put 2 crowns on each of their heads; One for Na'aseh and one for Nishmah.
+'When Israel said, 'we will hear and we will do', 600,000 ministering angels came down and put 2 crowns on each of their heads; One for Na'aseh and one for Nishmah.
 When they sinned with the Golden Calf, 120,000 angels of destruction descended and took from them both crowns' (Talmud, Shabbat 18a).
 The Avnei Nezer questioned this, arguing that since they had sinned by their actions only the crown of Naaseh should have been taken.
 They still had retained the merit of Nishmah.
-However, ' crown' is a matter of kingship that separates the king from the rest of the people, so too, their crowns separated each person from their own personality and own individuality.
+However, ' crown' is a matter of kingship that separates the king from the rest of the people, so too, their crowns separated each individual from their own personality and own individuality.
 All their actions were only for the sake of Heaven, rather than for the spiritual satisfaction, status or good feelings that they may bring.
 For such an achievement not only actions are needed but also ' Nishmah'.
 After the Golden Calf, their religious actions were once again primarily for their own spiritual benefit and not primarily for the sake of Heaven.
-So the angels took back both the crown of

-Naaseh and that of Nishmah.
+So the angels took back both the crown of Naaseh and that of Nishmah.

-There is a link between the 6 ears of wheat that Boaz gave to Ruth (Ruth,3:15), and the need for an Avodat HaShem, Divine worship, that is solely for the sake of Heaven.. ?By the merit of these ears of wheat, Boaz merited being the ancestor of 6 spiritual giants, the kings David, Chikiyahu, Yoshiyahu, the prophets Chananya, Mishal, Azariah and Daniel, and the King Messiah?
-(Ruth Rabbah, chapter 7).
-The whole book of Tehillim is replete with the expression of this by David, and all of them inherited this from Boaz.
+There is a link between the 6 ears of wheat that Boaz gave to Ruth (Ruth, 3:15), and the need for an Avodat HaShem, Divine worship, that is solely for the sake of Heaven.
 He gave the ears of Barley to Ruth, knowing of the merit they would bring, even though it was not at all clear or definite that he would be the source; there was another kinsman who had prior claims.
 Nevertheless, Boaz was prepared to subject his own spiritual and religious achievements or rewards.
-The sole consideration was the fulfillment of the Avodah.
+The sole consideration was the fulfillment of the Avodah solely for the sake of Heaven.